yhmgood0130/agency-full-stack-app/README.md

 - If so, should we create an archived page to see a list of inactive customers?

 - Should we restrict the access between agents that agents can only see a list of customer that they are directly working with?

+- I found that there was duplicated IDs in customer.json in which ID was duplicated ID :9848.
+[Fixed this issue]

+- I noticed that the balance, latitude, and longitude were string, will it be temporary or permanent solution?